 Visit the 13th century Rabati Castle, which overlooks the town of Akhaltsikhe.
 The entire site contains a museum, a castle, a church, a mosque with minaret and a synagogue - which is really all fascinating to see them lined up side by side.
 Check into a hotel.
 Overnight in Akhaltsikhe.

 DAY 7 AKHALTSIKHE – BORJOMI – KUTAISI CITY TOUR

 Arrive in Kutaisi.
+Start exploring Kutaisi.
 From the Jachvis Khidi (Chain Bridge), walk up cobbled streets lined with attractive houses and gardens to the splendid 11th century Bagrati Cathedral on Ukimerioni Hill.

-Visit the 11th century Gelati Monastery (UNESCO World Heritage Site).
-Gelati was founded by King David the Builder in 1106 as a center for Christian culture and Neoplatonist learning, and many Georgian rulers were buried here, including David himself and Queen Tamar.
+Visit the 11th century Gelati Monastery, the masterpiece of the Golden age of Georgia, and one of the largest medieval Orthodox monasteries in the country (UNESCO World Heritage Site).
+Gelati was founded by King David the Builder in 1106 as a center for Christian culture and Neoplatonist learning.
+Many Georgian rulers were buried here, including David himself and Queen Tamar.
 Check into a hotel.
 Free time for your own exploration of Kutaisi's old town.
 Overnight in Kutaisi.

 DAY 8 KUTAISI DEPARTURE